deveshkharve/Getting-and-Cleaning-Data/codebook.md

-# Code book for Coursera Getting and Cleaning Data course project
+subject

-subject Subject identifier, integer, ranges from 1 to 30.
+	Subject identifier, integer, ranges from 1 to 30.

 activity
 	Activity identifier, string with 6 possible values: